Zemaneh-Yosef/RabbiOvadiahYosefCalendarAndroidApp/README.md

 # Rabbi Ovadiah Yosef Calendar App
-This is a passion project that I created while in college.
-The goal was to create an android app that would be able to calculate the zmanim/times for the day according to Rabbi Ovadia Yosef ZT"L.
-I essentially wanted to recreate this calendar (Ohr HaChaim) that is widespread in Israel:
+The goal of this app is to recreate the Ohr HaChaim calendar that is widespread in Israel:

 <img src="https://i.imgur.com/QqGAtTB.jpg" height="750">

 In order to create this app, I needed an API that would give me the times for sunrise and sunset everyday.
-I was recommended the KosherJava API, and that is the basis for this app's zmanim (time) calculations.
+I was recommended the well known [KosherJava](https://github.com/KosherJava/zmanim) Package, and that is the basis for this app's zmanim (time) calculations.

 The app can display the zmanim/times in hebrew and english.